-Molina is contracted with numerous community-based Care Coordination Organizations (CCO).
+Molina is contracted with numerous community-based care coordination organizations (CCO).
 The CCO supports a team of care coordination staff responsible for delivery of face-to-face interactions with eligible Health Home enrollees.
 Molina provides direct services as a CCO and employs a state-wide network of care coordinators.

 The Molina Health Home staff is a combined team of care coordinators and community health workers.
-The dedicated care coordination staff provide individual enrollee interactions aimed at delivering six Health Home elements of care coordination (see previous description).
+The dedicated care coordination staff provide individual enrollee interactions aimed at delivering six (6) Health Home elements of care coordination (see previous description).

-The Health Care Authority determines eligibility for the members that are passively enrolled.
-Those determined eligible for Health Homes must have at least one chronic condition and be at-risk of a second, and have a minimum predictive risk score (PRISM) of 1.5.
+HCA determines eligibility for the Members that are passively enrolled.
+Those determined eligible for Health Homes must have at least one (1) chronic condition and be at-risk for a second and have a minimum predictive risk score (PRISM) of 1.5.

-Members have the ability to consent or opt-into the Health Home services, and withdraw by opting out of Health Home services.
+Members have the ability to consent or opt-into the Health Home services and withdraw by opting out of Health Home services.

-The care coordinator will be responsible for informing and coordinating services with a Member's current medical team as needed and will support the member in receiving other community support services.
-When your client is receiving Health

-Home services you will be notified by the care coordinator by communicating the Health Action Plan to the PCP.
-This is an assessment and care plan that outline the member goals.
+The care coordinator will be responsible for informing and coordinating services with a Member's current medical team as needed and will support the Member in receiving other community support services.
+When your client receives Health Home services, the care coordinator will notify you by communicating the Health Action Plan to the PCP.
+This is an assessment and care plan that outline the Member goals.

-If you would like more information about Molina's Health Home program, email your questions to wahealthhomes@molinaheathcare.com
+If you would like more information about Molina's Health Home program, email your questions to wahealthhomes@molinaheathcare.com.

-7. BEHAVIORAL HEALTH
+8. BEHAVIORAL HEALTH